All Episodes

 This is April.

-And uh there were efforts underway to undermine them with Whitewater and so forth, but nobody had linked Whitewater to health care the way I did there.
+And there were efforts underway to undermine them with Whitewater and so forth, but nobody had linked Whitewater to health care the way I did there.

-And the audience was laughing because the camera had cut to Carville, who was making reptilian faces at me uh as I was making those comments.
+And the audience was laughing because the camera had cut to Carville, who was making reptilian faces at me as I was making those comments.

-And I couldn't see him, of course, because I wasn't there, so it wasn't a distraction, but people watching it could see.
+So it wasn't a distraction, but people watching it could see.

-But anyway, it was this little bite, and there, and by the way, there's much more that happened.
+And by the way, there's much more that happened.

 That's just a sample bite.

-Uh it was just days after this that Hillary called that press conference explain Whitewater and and uh that they don't lie and that they were being honest, you can trust them, and uh people are out to get them and this kind of thing.
+It was just days after this that Hillary called that press conference, explain Whitewater and that they don't lie and that they were being honest.

-And I think she tried a repeat of that the whole point of playing this is that she stuck in this time warp of the 90s, and this is this is how she sought to extract herself, same way she did.
+The whole point of playing this is that she stuck in this time warp of the 90s.

-She got rave reviews for the Pretty and Pink Press Conference back in 1994, and she did not get rave reviews.
+She got rave reviews for the Pretty and Pink press conference back in 1994, and she did not get rave reviews.

-Legal action comes after repeated requests filed under the Freedom of Information Act have gone unfulfilled, and they include one request that the Associated Press made five years ago and others Pending since the summer of 2013.
+And they include one request that the Associated Press made five years ago and others pending since the summer of 2013.

 Now, would the AP wait five years to sue a Republican official like Dick Cheney for refusing to honor a Freedom of Information Act request?